 Soon your GSD may not be able to jump into the car anymore, nor should (s)he be called to run up and down the stairs.
 At old age your GSD's mobility really does become limited, and any strain on bones, joints, and ligaments is not good at all.

-To provide a comfortable living space to your GSD you need to arrange for a few things, even : if your dog remains healthy at age
+To provide a comfortable living space to your GSD you need to arrange for a few things, even if your dog remains healthy at age:

-To provide a comfortable living space to your GSD , you will of course need to arrange for many additional things that will depend on the specific ailment(s) your GSD is having.
-This we will cover in a separate if your dog is not healthy at age .
-MYGERMANSHEPHERD PERIODICAL
+To provide a comfortable living space to your GSD if your dog is not healthy at age, you will of course need to arrange for many additional things that will depend on the specific ailment(s) your GSD is having.
+This we will cover in a separate MYGERMANSHEPHERD PERIODICAL.

 Preventative Dog Care